sriharshith-2006/sriharshith-2006/README.md

 ## 🔤 Multi-Script Detection & Classification

-A Deep Learning object-detection system that locates and classifies text written in multiple Indian language scripts within natural scene images.
-Built on **Faster R-CNN with a ResNet backbone**, the model uses a Region Proposal Network to generate candidate text regions, followed by bounding-box regression to tighten those regions around the actual text.
-Localization quality was measured using **IoU (Intersection over Union)**, and **Non-Maximum Suppression** was applied to eliminate overlapping, low-confidence proposals so only the most accurate detections remain.
-The final stage classifies each detected region into its corresponding script class.
+Deep Learning object-detection system that locates and classifies text from multiple Indian language scripts in scene images.
+Built on **Faster R-CNN with a ResNet backbone**, using region proposals and bounding-box regression, with **IoU** for localization accuracy and **NMS** to filter overlapping detections.

 - 🎯 Faster R-CNN
 - 📐 Bounding Box Regression